scikit-hep/awkward/docs-sphinx/user-guide/10-minutes-to-awkward-array.md

   name: python3
 ---

-# Beginners guide to Awkward Array
+# 10 minutes to Awkward Array

 The City of Chicago has a [Data Portal](https://data.cityofchicago.org/) with lots of interesting datasets.
 This guide uses a dataset of [Chicago taxi trips](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) taken from 2019 through 2021 (3 years).